Shankar-Singh-Mahanty/chat-application-java/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please reach out to [your-email@example.com](mailto:www.ssmahanty@gmail.com).
+For any questions or feedback, please reach out to [www.ssmahanty@gmail.com](mailto:www.ssmahanty@gmail.com).
 ```
+# Happy Coding !